Tiny-Earth/DemoSite/site/src/inclusive.md

 `TODO: Curriculum Dimension section order: (1) Focus on the facets of science, (2) Select relevant content and issues that represent a range of perspectives , and (3) Highlight diversity through examples, stories, and people (scientist spotlights)`

+`Text from Sarah: Curriculum is the most obvious component of a course and therefore influences the course climate.
+Our decisions regarding what content is included or excluded make a difference.
+Similarly, the diversity of perspectives and examples affect the climate as well.
+Some tools that help support inclusive learning through curriculum include:`

 ### Connect Facets of Science with Inclusive Learning

 When students actively participate in the facets of science, we see: